sauvc/rulebook/rulebook.md

 - AUVs should not leak and pollute the pool.
 - AUVs must be designed and manufactured as to pose no danger of any kind to anyone or anything at the venue.
-- AUV should have an easily accessible kill switch that turns off the vehicle.
+- AUVs must have a **kill switch** that turns off the vehicle, which is easily accessible to a diver.
 This should be marked bright yellow.
-- The judges may suspend the challenge if weather turns unfavourable.
+- The judges may suspend the challenge if weather turns unfavorable.
 - The pool area must be evacuated in case of lightning.

 ## Others

 - The legitimacy of any actions not provided in this rulebook will be subject to discretion of the Judges.
-- The dimensions, weights, etc. of the field, facilities and equipments described in this rulebook have a margin of error of ±5% unless otherwise stated.
-However the dimensions and weights of the AUVs as shown in the rule book are the maximum and cannot be deviated.
+- The dimensions, weights, etc. of the field, facilities and equipments stated in this rulebook have a margin of error of ±5% unless otherwise stated.
+However the dimensions and weights of the AUVs as stated in the rule book are the maximum and cannot be deviated.
 - The judges may demand additional explanations on safety issues when the safety of a vehicle is deemed to be in question.

 ## Sequence of events during the competition

-- AUV will undergo weight and size check.
+- AUVs will undergo weight and size check.
 Bonus points, if applicable, will be awarded.
-- AUV will be tested for battery, oil or lubricant leak.
+- AUVs will be tested for battery, oil or lubricant leak.
 Failing the leak test would lead to disqualification of team.
-- AUV will proceed to qualifying round.
+- AUVs will proceed to qualifying round.
 The bonus points for size and weight is applicable only if the AUV passes the qualifying round.
-- AUV passes the qualifying round if it manages to swim between two markers separated by 10 meters and placed underwater without surfacing or touching the bottom/wall.
-Also the time taken to pass the qualifying decides the sequence in which the teams will participate in the final round of the competition.
-The team that finished the last in the qualifying round would participate first in the final round.
 - The qualified AUVs will proceed for the final rounds of competition.

+## Certificate of Participation

+- Teams whose AUVs successfully complete the qualifier round will receive Certificate of Participation.
+- Teams whose video submissions have been accepted will receive a Certificate of Participation.
+- Failing the above two criteria, no Certificate of Participation will be awarded.

+## Technical Presentation [40 Points]

+- Teams have to make a 10 minutes presentation about their AUVs and their design and engineering process on the "seminar day" of the competition.
+- The date and venue of the presentation will be confirmed 1 week before the competition.
+- The presentation will be judged and a maximum of **40** points can be earned towards the competition.

+### Presentation Rubrics

+The presentation will be judged on the following Rubrics

+- Timeliness (<= 10min)
+- Technical Overview (for eg. Mechanical & Electronics & Software architecture of the AUV.)
+- Design Innovation (for eg. Novel ideas/techniques you implemented in your AUV.)
+- Challenges (for eg. Major challenges and how you overcame them.)
+- What did we learn (for eg. Lessons learnt from the competition.)